Hiroshima–Nagasaki Protocol

 The Hiroshima-Nagasaki Protocol is a proposed protocol complementary to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) being championed by the Mayors for Peace 2020 Vision Campaign gathering the support of local authorities and civil society actors all over the world.
-It seeks to challenge national governments to follow through on the commitments they made in Article VI the Treaty.
+It seeks to challenge national governments to follow through on the commitments they made in Article VI of the Treaty.
 In this Article, the parties undertake to pursue "negotiations in good faith on effective measures relating to cessation of the nuclear arms race at an early date and to nuclear disarmament", and towards a "Treaty on general and complete disarmament under strict and effective international control".
 The Hiroshima–Nagasaki Protocol calls on the States Parties to the Treaty to live up to this "good faith" agreement.
-It challenges them to adopt an overarching approach to nuclear disarmament, rather than the go-nowhere-slowly step-by-step approach.
+It challenges them to adopt an overarching approach to nuclear disarmament by the year 2020, rather than the go-nowhere-slowly step-by-step approach.
 It challenges the nuclear-weapon states to show good faith through unilateral reciprocal actions.
 Furthermore, it challenges the States Parties to adopt a legal-binding document, rather than the past political-pledges ignored or undermined by some of the nuclear-weapon States Parties in the past.